connectrpc/conformance/docs/configuring_and_running_tests.md

 If you have multiple test programs, such as both a client and a server, or even a client with different sets of arguments, you should name the relevant config YAML and known-failing files so it is clear to which invocation they apply.

+## Upgrading

+When a new version of the conformance suite is released, ideally, you could simply update the version number you are using and everything just works.
+We aim for backwards-compatibility between releases to maximize the chances of this ideal outcome.
+But there are a number of things that can happen in a release that make the process a little more laborious:

+* As a matter of hygiene/maintenance, we may rename and re-organize test suites and test cases.
+This means that any test case patterns that are part of your configuration (like known-failing files) may need to be updated.
+We don't expect this to happen often, but when it does, we will include information in the release notes to aid in updating your configuration.
+* The new version may contain new/updated test cases that require some changes in the behavior/logic of your implementations under test.
+This might be for testing new functionality that requires new fields in the conformance protocol messages.
+Without changes in your client or server under test, the new test cases will likely fail.
+* The new version may contain new/updated test cases that reveal previously undetected conformance failures.

+To minimize disruption when upgrading, we recommend a process that looks like so:
+1. Update to the new release of the conformance suite.
+2. Update test case patterns (like in known-failing configurations) if necessary to match any changes to test case names and organization.
+3. Update/add known-failing configurations for any new failures resulting from new/updated test cases.
+4. **Commit/merge the upgrade.**
+5. File bugs for the new failures.
+6. As the bugs are fixed, update the known-failing configurations as you go.

+By simply marking all new failures as "known failing" and filing bugs for them, it should allow you to upgrade to a new release quickly.
+You can then decide on the urgency of fixing the new failures and prioritize accordingly.

 [config-proto]: https://buf.build/connectrpc/conformance/docs/main:connectrpc.conformance.v1#connectrpc.conformance.v1.Config
 [configcase-proto]: https://buf.build/connectrpc/conformance/docs/main:connectrpc.conformance.v1#connectrpc.conformance.v1.ConfigCase